-After becoming the most hated man in England following his red card against Argentina, the midfielder had bounced back and been proving that he was the man for the big occasion throughout the 1998-99 season.
+After becoming the most hated man in England following his red card against Argentina, the midfielder had bounced back, proving that he was the man for the big occasion throughout the 1998-99 season.

 Seventeen minutes into the replay, he did it again.

 Pouncing on a loose ball in midfield, Beckham laid it off to Teddy Sheringham, who clipped the ball back into the path of his team-mate.
-And without taking a touch to set himself, Beckham curled an inch-perfect shot past the despairing dive of Seaman to give United the lead.
+Without taking a touch to set himself, Beckham curled an inch-perfect shot past the despairing dive of Seaman to give United the lead.

 Just as Giggs’ goal embodied his playing career, Beckham’s strike was one of the most David Beckham-like goals of all time.